 This course is for those who want to work in the film industry, with a particular emphasis on those roles identified as key skills gaps – for example entrepreneurship, marketing and project management.

 The course will also appeal to those already working in areas of the film sector, who wish to progress to senior level in pre-production (finance, location), distribution (marketing, sales), exhibition (cinema, festival management), policy or film education by developing their knowledge of the global film industry and professionalising their leadership skills and managerial practice.

-By understanding the elements of production, distribution and exhibition, you will learn how to be most effective as a cog on a film set.
+By understanding the elements of production, distribution and exhibition, you will learn how to be most effective as a cog in the world’s film industries.
 You will gain insight into film policy, pre-production, sales and distribution networks and programming/curation.
-Drawing on QMU’s existing portfolio of courses in Business, PR, Film, Media and Cultural Industries, this new course has been inspired by the professional experiences of our academic staff.
-We have solid relationships with the local and the international film sector in policy, sales and distribution, film exhibition and education.
+Drawing on QMU’s existing portfolio of courses in business, PR, film, media and cultural industries, this new course has been inspired by the professional experiences of our academic staff.

 MSc (180 credits)/PgDip (120 credits)/PgCert (60 credits)

 You can opt to study for the full MSc, a PgDip or a PgCert.
 You can also register as an associate student to complete a single module for CPD.
 On completion of a single module, you may wish to complete further modules and progress your studies to a named award.

 Our teaching strategies benefit from our experiences and relations with the local, the global and the transnational worlds of film, in ways that make the relationship between production, distribution and exhibition clear and productive.
 As such, the degree offers real-world scenarios, through industry engagement and observation.